fl3pp/eORM/readme.md

     name VARCHAR(30)
 );
 ```
-you can now create objects with the generated class
+you can now create objects using the generated classes
 ``` php
 $project = new project();
 ```